Donate

 — Cheryl L'Hirondelle —

-On the evening of April 17, the exhibition concluded with an intimate concert boasting several well-known and versatile Saskatchewan musicians performing arrangements from the original songwriting project by Cheryl L’Hirondelle, interspersed with songs by musical guests including Berk Jodoin, Stacey Springall (and the Real Deal) and Nikamok.
-Special guest Lindsey Knight AKA Eekwol joined the ensemble free-styling and the roster of musicians also included Joseph Naytowhow, Helen Pridmore, Aspen Beveridge, Romeo Klyne, Kurtis Kopp, and Ross Nykiforuk.
-In the spirit of the project, audience members danced and sang along.
+On the evening of April 17, the exhibition concluded with an intimate concert boasting several well-known and versatile Saskatchewan musicians performing arrangements from the original songwriting project by Cheryl L’Hirondelle, interspersed with original songs by musical guests, including Berk Jodoin, Stacey Springall (and the Real Deal) and Nikamok.
+Special guest Lindsay Knight (AKA Eekwol) joined the ensemble, free-styling to the delight of the packed house.
+In the spirit of the project, audience members danced and sang along with the roster of musicians, which also included Joseph Naytowhow, Helen Pridmore, Aspen Beveridge, Romeo Klyne, Kurtis Kopp, and Ross Nykiforuk.
+The concert’s infectious camaraderie seemed to echo the spirit of radical inclusion Cheryl had manifested in her original corrections song wiring collaborations, and the empathy we were able to feel in the immersive artworks they inspired.

 Starting Year